oss-slu/cv_zebrafish/docs/product/project_requirements.md

   ## Evaluation Criteria
 ### Functionality
-- [~] Software works without critical bugs - code and tests exist but are unverified because there is no dependency spec or CI run recorded.
+- [~] Software works without critical bugs - code and tests exist but are unverified because there is no CI run recorded.
 - [~] Core features deliver intended value - calculations/validators/graph viewer implemented; no
   confirmed exports/reporting/batch processing in the current tree.
 - [~] User experience is functional/usable - PyQt scenes wired with navigation; no recorded